fmr-llc/jive-menu/README.md

 * Create a bullet list of items that will make up the top level menu items.
 Any top level menu item that will not have a sub-menu should be made into a hyperlink to the destination page when that menu item is clicked.
 Do not change any styling of this list, such as font size and color.
 The builder application will allow changing the font size, and colors of the menu.
 * Any top level menu item that is going to have a sub-menu should NOT be a hyperlink.
 Sub-menus are created by indenting the bullet list, and entering the sub-menu items.
 Each of these sub-menu items must be a hyperlink to the destination for that item when clicked.
 <p><img src="docs/menu-widget-setup-doc.jpg" /></p>
+* Right aligning a top level menu item on the page will right-align top level menu items from there on.
+See the example menu at the end of the next section to see what this does.
 * Once your menu setup document is completed, publish the document and copy the URL.

 Build the Menu